gappeah/Binance-Crypto-Prediction-and-Analysis/README.md

 Bitcoin is a decentralised digital currency that was introduced in 2009 by an anonymous person or group using the pseudonym Satoshi Nakamoto.
 It operates on a peer-to-peer network and utilizes blockchain technology to enable secure, transparent, and immutable transactions without the need for intermediaries like banks.

 ## Technical Overview
-Here’s how you can integrate the Bitcoin code examples into your `README.md` file:

----

 ## Bitcoin Blockchain Architecture